 There are benefits to this form of vision correction surgery, including a lower incidence of ocular dryness (dry eye) that may happen with other procedures.

-One of the down sides of PRK is that it takes longer to recover than LASIK.
-As the initial days after the procedure can be uncomfortable, patients are provided oral and topical pain management in order to keep them as comfortable as possible.
+One of the downsides of PRK is that it takes longer to recover than LASIK.
+As the initial days after the procedure can be uncomfortable, patients are provided with oral and topical pain management in order to keep them as comfortable as possible.
 The vision is functional within a number of days and these patients will be able to return to most normal activities within one week.

 If you are considering laser eye surgery and do not qualify for LASIK, rest assured that the ASLA/PRK procedure has been performed successfully on thousands of people since 1991 in Australia.
-There is no doubt that the long-term benefits outweigh the short-term discomfort.

 Your laser eye surgeon will be able to assist in answering any questions you may have about your expected recovery.

 SMILE® is a registered trademark of Carl Zeiss Meditec

 The information on this page is general in nature.
 All medical and surgical procedures have potential benefits and risks.
 Consult your ophthalmologist for specific medical advice.

 IMPORTANT: If you are concerned about your eyes and require an urgent consultation, DO NOT use this form.
 Please call one of our clinics during office hours or contact your nearest emergency department.